Kimia Tingkatan 4 dan 5

 * Decreases from left to right

-The atomic size does not increase as we move from the left to the right of the periodical table.
+not increase as we move from the left to the right of the periodical table.
 (This is a common error made by students.)

 - proton number increases